tahshasay/TS1015-DESeq2/README.md

 #These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
 Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

-#This folder contains the files and scripts used to perform DESeq2 on the CEL-Seq2 data.
+#This folder contains the files and scripts used to perform DESeq2 (Love et al., 2014) on the CEL-Seq2 data.

 Script:
 "file name: R_Script_DESeq2_TS1015.sh" - R commands used to perform DESeq2 on the CEL-Seq2 dataset